Specifications

 Assay Principle:

-The Cyclic AMP Direct Chemiluminescent ELISA Kit quantitatively measures Cyclic AMP in cell lysates, urine, plasma, saliva, tissue, and tissue culture media.
-The Cyclic AMP Direct Chemiluminescent ELISA Kit is a competitive ELISA with a run time of 2 hours.
-This kit is multi-format and can detect both acetylated and non-acetylated cAMP in a variety of sample types.
-Please read the complete kit insert for more information before performing this assay.
+The DetectX® Cyclic AMP Direct Chemiluminescent ELISA Kit offers a highly sensitive and efficient method for quantitatively measuring Cyclic AMP.
+The kit is compatible with various samples, including cell lysates, urine, plasma, saliva, tissue, and tissue culture media.
+This competitive ELISA has a run time of 2 hours and is multi-format, capable of detecting both acetylated and non-acetylated cAMP across different sample types.
+Read the complete kit insert for detailed instructions before running the assay.
+The kit includes a Cyclic AMP standard for establishing an accurate standard curve.

-After the 2-hour incubation, wash away the excess Cyclic AMP-peroxidase conjugate and add the chemiluminescent substrate.
-The chemiluminescent substrate reacts with the bound Cyclic AMP-peroxidase conjugate generating a signal detected by a plate reader.
-Use the intensity and the standard curve to calculate the Cyclic AMP concentration in the samples.
+• After incubation, wash away excess conjugate and add the chemiluminescent substrate.
+The substrate reacts with the bound conjugate to produce a measurable signal.

 Background: